akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/path-directives/redirectToTrailingSlashIfMissing.md

 Please note that the inner paths **MUST** end with an explicit trailing slash (e.g. `"things"./`) for the re-directed-to route to match.

-See also @ref[redirectToNoTrailingSlashIfPresent](redirectToNoTrailingSlashIfPresent.md#redirecttonotrailingslashifpresent) for the opposite behaviour.
+See also @ref[redirectToNoTrailingSlashIfPresent](redirectToNoTrailingSlashIfPresent.md#redirecttonotrailingslashifpresent) which achieves the opposite - redirecting paths in case they do have a trailing slash.

 ## Example

 @@snip [PathDirectivesExamplesSpec.scala](../../../../../../../test/scala/docs/http/scaladsl/server/directives/PathDirectivesExamplesSpec.scala) { #redirectToTrailingSlashIfMissing-0 }

-See also @ref[redirectToNoTrailingSlashIfPresent](redirectToNoTrailingSlashIfPresent.md#redirecttonotrailingslashifpresent) which achieves the opposite - redirecting paths in case they do have a trailing slash.